balki/vimtabdiff/README.md

 options:
   -h, --help  show this help message and exit
   --vim VIM   vim command to run
+  --onlydiffs  only open files where there is a diff
 ```

 ## Relevant vim tips